Vue static hosting

 Clean URLs are worth keeping

-Hash routes work everywhere, but they look dated and they are awkward for sharing and indexing.
+Hash routes work almost anywhere, but URLs with # fragments look like a workaround and are awkward for sharing, analytics, and product polish.

 How DeployPages handles history mode

-When a request does not match a real static asset, DeployPages serves the root index.html and lets Vue Router resolve the final view client-side.
+When a request does not match a real static asset, DeployPages serves the root index.html and lets Vue Router resolve the final view in the browser.

-• Missing nested routes do not hard-fail immediately.
+• Direct visits to nested routes do not hard-fail immediately.

 • The root document is returned as the fallback response.